digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 OpenJDK 11
 PostgreSQL 12

-### STEP 01: Set kernel Parameters & System Limits
+### STEP 01: Set kernel Parameters and System Limits
 First  of all we need to  perform some OS level modifications to "Kernel Parameters" and "System limits"

 Append these entries to bottom of the "sysctl.conf" file.